mattgriffindev/waggy-tails/README.md

 [View the live site here](https://www.google.com "Waggy Tails")

-This is the main marketing website for Waggy Tails, a dog grooming salon based in Cardiff.
+This is the main marketing website for Waggy Tails, a dog grooming salon based in Cwmbran.
 The website is designed to be responsive and accessible on a range of devices, making it easy to navigate for new and existing customers.